 Why sourdough bakers use eggs

 This is also the same thing with other dairy products like milk and butter.
-They help to create loaf that’s denser but with a more complex flavor profile.
+They help to create a loaf that’s denser but with a more complex flavour profile.

 How to replace eggs in bread